GreatAttractor/imppg/README.md

     - program hangs when trying to change file type in the `Open image file` dialog

 Solution: change the GTK theme to "Raleigh" (e.g. in Fedora use the "GTK+ Appearance" tool).

-  - (wxGTK) If using a GTK 3 build of wxWidgets, position of the tone curve editor’s window is not restored on startup (with GTK 2 it is).

 ----------------------------------------